GIScience/gis-training-resource-center/content/Module_4/en_module_4_public_health_ex_3.md

-# Exercise 3: Visualising Health Infrastructure, Population and Measles Incidence in QGIS
+# Exercise 3: Visualising Health Infrastructure, Population and Measles Incidence in QGIS <a id="exercise-3-visualising-health-infrastructure-population-and-measles-incidence-in-qgis"></a>

-## Background
+## Background <a id="background"></a>

 Now that you have prepared and enriched your datasets in Exercises 1 and 2, it is time to create clear, visually compelling maps for decision-makers.
 These maps will help the Ministry of Health and partners understand: